rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 As the people were in expectation, and all were questioning in their hearts concerning John, whether he might be the Christ, ^0315

 John answered them all, saying, I baptize you with water, but he who is mightier than I is coming, the strap of whose sandals I am not worthy to untie.
-He will baptize you with the Holy Spirit and fire. ^0316
+He will baptize you with the Holy Spirit and with fire. ^0316

 His winnowing fork is in his hand, to clear his threshing floor and to gather the wheat into his barn, but the chaff he will burn with unquenchable fire. ^0317

 So with many other exhortations he preached good news to the people. ^0318

-But Herod the tetrarch, who had been reproved by him for Herodias, his brother’s wife, and for all the evil things that Herod had done, ^0319
+But Herod the tetrarch, who had been reproved by him for Herodias, his brother's wife, and for all the evil things that Herod had done, ^0319

 added this to them all, that he locked up John in prison. ^0320